 National Cabinet Group

-13 of 45 portraits of Neville Chamberlain
+1 portrait of Neville Chamberlain

 National Cabinet Group

 by James Jarché, for Daily Herald

 modern bromide print from original negative, 31 August 1931